November 2025 – This is a first! But I Have Good Reasons

 For example, one of my posts that received the most hits did not get any new comments or ‘likes’ left in the last 12 months.
 Yet the post that was number 21 on my most hits list got three new comments and six further ‘likes.’
 Which one should be considered to have been the most successful in the last 12 months?

 Then there are some bloggers (like me) who may not count specific comments.
-Comments that add value or prove the post was read, count.
-Whereas lazy comments such as ‘Great Post’ or comments that only included a line of emojis may not count.
+Comments that add value or prove the post was read count.
+Whereas lazy comments such as ‘Great Post’ or comments that only include a line of emojis may not count.

-When measuring success, should we include all comments or just the ones that add value or prove the post was read?
+When measuring success, should we include all comments or only those that add value or prove the post was read?

 When is a ‘like’ not a ‘like’?

 I’ve never been a fan of the ‘like’ button on blogs since I discovered that some bloggers and readers misuse it.
-However, I see many bloggers basing the success of posts on the number of times the ‘like’ button has been clicked.
+However, I see many bloggers basing the success of posts on the number of clicks on the ‘like’ button.

 Should clicking ‘like’ without reading a post count towards making a post successful?
 How many times have you had the same person press the ‘like’ button on lots of your blog posts within seconds of each other?